 Living with ADHD as an adult doesn’t have to be unmanageable.
 As a commonly co-occurring disorder with drug and alcohol addiction, many adults are surprised to learn they’ve been living with unmanaged ADHD most of their lives.
 Here are four simple tips for managing your ADHD in everyday adult life.

-Eat A Brain-Healthy Diet: To manage ADHD, you want to maintain a diet that puts emphasis on brain health rather than brain stimulation.
-Diets high in sugar, carbs, caffeine, and even soy, can make symptoms of ADHD worse instead of better.
+To manage ADHD, you want to maintain a diet that puts emphasis on brain health rather than brain stimulation.
+Diets high in sugar, carbs, caffeine, and even soy, can make symptoms of adulthood ADHD worse instead of better.
 Instead, opt for whole grains, lean proteins, and healthy fats with Omega-3 fatty acids.
 Exercise has been found to be extremely helpful in regulating ADHD by giving all of the hyperactive energy somewhere to go.